vishalmuralikumar/air-line-price-predection/README.md

 Model Training

-1 The machine learning model is trained using regression algorithms such as Linear Regression, Random Forest Regression, and Gradient Boosting Regression.
+1 The machine learning model is trained using regression algorithms such as Linear Regression, Random Forest Regression,Decision Tree.

 2 The notebook airline_price_prediction.ipynb contains the code for data preprocessing, model training, and hyperparameter tuning.